 Indeed, according to the Centers for Disease Control (CDC), more than 34 million Americans have diabetes and approximately 88 million Americans have prediabetes—and 84 percent are unaware that they have it (CDC 2019).
 As with other healthcare professions, the demand for hemodialysis technicians does not tend to decrease or fluctuate with the economy, making it an attractive choice for those who do not want to take that type of career risk.

 |Common Job Titles||Dialysis Technician, Certified Hemodialysis Technologist, Certified Clinical Hemodialysis Technician (CCHT), Certified Hemodialysis Technician|

-|Technology & Equipment||Dialysis Machine, Accounting Software, Email Software, Medical Software, Spreadsheet Software, Word Processing Software|
+|Technology & Equipment||Dialysis Machine, Computers, Medical and Productivity Software|

-Licensing & Certification
+Licensing & Certification for Dialysis Technicians

 Hemodialysis technicians must be licensed in order to work unsupervised.
 Even those programs that accept trainees without prior experience generally require those individuals to obtain certification as soon as they are qualified.
-There are a two nationally recognized certification agencies as well as state licensing procedures in some states.
+There are two nationally recognized certification agencies as well as state licensing procedures in some states.

-The National Association of Nephrology Technicians/Technologists (NANT) offers a full breakdown of each certification available on its website.
+The National Association of Nephrology Technicians/Technologists (NANT) offers a full breakdown of each certification.
 NANT "encourages technicians to earn certification from the appropriate credentialing organization."
 This national credentialing is one of the best ways to demonstrate expertise and ensure the highest level of care for dialysis patients.

 In addition, all technicians must be certified by the California Department of Public Health.
 Keep in mind this is only for the state of California.
-Any prospective dialysis technician should be sure to check with their local department of health, board of nursing, or other certifying agency to determine the licensing requirements in their states.
+Any prospective dialysis technician should be sure to check with their local department of health, board of nursing, or other certifying agency to determine the licensing requirements in their state.